Killian Brady: Senior

 Brady joined the Cavan senior panel in 2013.
 On 19 May 2013, Brady made his championship debut in an Ulster preliminary round win over Armagh.

 On 27 April 2014, Brady was at midfield as Cavan faced Roscommon in the National League Division 3 Final.
 Roscommon were winners on a 1–17 to 0–18 scoreline.

 Brady was in the half-back line as Cavan played Galway in the National League on 3 April 2016, as Cavan earned promotion to the top flight for the first time in 15 years.
 On 24 April, Brady started the Division 2 Final against Tyrone, with Tyrone going home with the silverware.

 On 22 November 2020, Brady started in midfield against Donegal in the Ulster final.
 Brady received a first half black card, but didn't stop Cavan coming out winners by four points.
 Brady also started the All-Ireland semi-final as Cavan suffered a heavy loss to eventual champions Dublin.

 Cavan faced Tipperary in the National League Division 4 final on 2 April 2022.
 Brady started the game as Cavan were winners on a 2–10 to 0–15 scoreline.

 On 9 July 2022, Brady was at corner back as Cavan took on Westmeath in the inaugural Tailteann Cup decider at Croke Park.
 Westmeath came out on top with a four-point win.

+Brady was also part of the panel during the 2023 National League Division 3 campaign, which finished with Cavan beating Fermanagh in the final on a 0-16 to 1-07 scoreline, although Brady missed the final game due to injury.